Getting your Trinity Audio player ready...

 We all waited to be seated.

-Since Weird Nikki took on the role of the GM, she had introduced a ritual aspect to the game.
-It took some time to get used to, but it grew on us.
+Since Weird Nikki took on the role of GM, she steeped the game in ritual.
+It took some getting used to, but eventually, it grew on us.

 One by one, everyone else took their seats.